-Acute Myeloid Leukaemia (AML) is a type of blood cancer that originates in the bone marrow, where the blood cells grow abnormally and develop into immature cells called blast cells that build up in the bone marrow and leave no room for other normal blood cells.
-The primary treatment that is suggested for most types of AML is chemotherapy, which is usually combined with targeted drugs for better effect.
+Acute Myeloid Leukemia (AML) is a type of blood cancer that originates in the bone marrow.
+The blood cells grow abnormally and develop into immature cells called blast cells.
+They build up in the bone marrow and leave no room for other normal blood cells.
+The primary treatment for most types of AML is chemotherapy.
+It is usually in combination with targeted drugs for better effect.
 Doctors offer stem cell therapy if these combined therapies are ineffective in treating AML.
-Stem cell therapy is a powerful treatment that involves replacing the cancerous cells in the bone marrow with stem cells which are immature blood cells that will grow into healthy ones instead of abnormal cells.
+Stem cell therapy is a powerful treatment that involves replacing the cancerous cells in the bone marrow with stem cells.
+They are immature blood cells that will grow into healthy ones instead of abnormal cells.

-While stem cell therapy seems like a foolproof way to treat cancer, it is not suitable for everyone since the process in itself takes several months and may have risks or side effects.
+While stem cell therapy seems like a foolproof way to treat cancer.
+It is not suitable for everyone since the process itself takes several months and may have risks or side effects.

 Types of stem cell transplants

-Stem cells are spongy cells found in the bone marrow that grow into the different types of blood cells that a person’s body needs.
-A stem cell transplant helps in replacing the cells in the bone marrow which have been damaged by cancer or chemotherapy and radiation.
-In stem cell transplant, the doctor injects stem cells into the patient’s bloodstream, which travel to the bone marrow and helps rebuild the patient’s immune system and increase the body’s defence against the disease since it had been previously weakened by chemotherapy.
+Stem cells are spongy cells in bone marrow that grow into different types of blood cells that a body needs.
+A stem cell transplant replaces the cells in the bone marrow which have damage due to cancer or cancer treatment.
+In the transplant, doctor injects stem cells into the bloodstream, which travel to the bone marrow and rebuilds immune system.
+It increases the body’s defense against the disease since it is weak from chemotherapy.